oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/Widget/README.md

 It is important to note that part of the article uses `Widget` as the component, and part uses `Component` as the component.
 In the Widget framework, these two concepts are clearly distinguished.

-+ Widget component: Refers to components defined through `TypeScript Class`.
++ Widget: Refers to components defined through `TypeScript Class`.
-+ Component component: The actual rendering component bound to `TypeScript Class`.
++ Component: The actual rendering component bound to `TypeScript Class`.
 In components implemented using the `Vue` framework, it usually refers to `Vue` components.

 :::